On this page

 Note: To protect privacy, the Australian Bureau of Statistics does not provide data for cells with very low counts.

 A rooming house is a building or apartment with one or more rooms for rent, where at least four people can live.
-Rooming houses are different from other share houses as the rooming house operator decides who lives there and usually has individual agreements with each resident.
-In May 2023, there were 13 registered rooming houses in Boroondara (Consumer Affairs Victoria 2023).
+Rooming houses are different from other share houses as the rooming house operator decides who lives there and usually has individual agreements with each resident (Tenants Victoria 2023).
+In January 2025, there were 15 registered rooming houses in Boroondara (Consumer Affairs Victoria 2024).

 Social housing